BioPhoton/blog-how-to-avoid-observables-in-angular/Readme.md

 Now let's take a look at Mike Ryan example:

-Mike used inheritance as implementation approach.
+Mike used inheritance as an implementation approach.
 He also listed the various ways ou implementation in his talk, so definitely watch it!
-In addition to Elirans example here the subscription call is also invisible, which is even better!
+In addition to Eliran's example here the subscription call is also invisible, which is even better!

 This is also the cleanest solution I have found so far.